Updated: Nov 13

-At one point, I had a pretty solid platform called 7AM, which had close to 1,000 users in the first couple of months and was growing and generating revenue daily.
+At one point, I had a pretty solid platform called 7AM, which had a few thousand impressions in the first couple of months and was growing and generating revenue daily.
 After a bit of soul-searching, I came to the conclusion that because of Draper, I now had the foundation for starting a company but, I still wanted a deeper understanding of actually running a company, so I decided to join another media tech company to find out the inner workings.

 Well, that decision led to so much more than I could have imagined.
 I am now the Tech Editor for Black Enterprise.
 I fly all over the world and I get to share the stories of other executives, founders and investors in my community, which may not otherwise have been told.
 The ironic part about this is, the relationship with BE was fostered when Tim and I spoke on a panel at their first annual Tech ConneXt conference when I founded 7AM.
 Who knew I would be working for them two years later?